Laxmikant-SB/Campus-Navigation-System/README.md

 ---

 ## How to Run

 1. Clone the repository:

-2.Open the Jupyter notebook: Campus_Navigation_System.ipynb
+2. Open the Jupyter notebook:
+   `Campus_Navigation_System.ipynb`
-3.Run each cell to:
+3. Run each cell to:
-  Build the graph
+   - Build the graph
-  Apply BFS and DFS
+   - Apply BFS and DFS
-  View the visualizations
+   - View the visualizations

 ##  Example